IlhaanHasssan/tech264-tf-create-github-repo/README.md

 ![alt text](image-1.png)

 12. Open a new **Git Bash** window, run the terraform commands `init, plan and apply` in that sequence
 13. You should have a GitHub repo created for you.
+You can now push your local folder to your new online repo
 <br>

 ![alt text](image-2.png)